influences & beliefs

 other influences & resources

-HMC Pastor Marty Troyer's first book was published in 2016.
+Former Pastor of HMC, Marty Troyer's, first book was published in 2016.
 Called The Gospel Next Door, the book uses Houston as the starting point for exploring how to live out Jesus' call to love our neighbor, starting right where we are.
 If you want to know more about Houston Mennonite Church - read The Gospel Next Door.

 In churches and kitchens and neighborhood centers across the world, communities of Jesus-followers are crafting a vision of radical service, simple living, and commitment to peace.
 Many are finding a home in a Christian tradition almost five centuries old: Anabaptism.